Last Updated on October 22, 2022 by Jim Ferri

 If you’re looking for a small-town festival with a food connection, on the last weekend in July visit the Brittany town of Gourin for its annual Crêpe Festival.
-Now in its 26th year, here you can feast on crêpes as well as galettes, the region’s famous buckwheat pancakes, and watch the contest to cook the world’s biggest crepe.
-There’s plenty of music and dancing in traditional costumes, as you might expect.
+Now in its 27th year, here you can feast on crêpes as well as galettes, the region’s famous buckwheat pancakes.
+And watch the contest to cook the world’s biggest crepe.

 Arles: Rice Festival (Féria du Riz)

 During the three-day Féria du Riz, the old Roman city of Arles adopts a decidedly Spanish flavor.
 As a matter of fact, there’s even the running of the bulls through its streets and bullfights in the old Roman arena.

 There’s also plenty of seafood paella cooked in huge pans as well as churros and tapas for sale.
 The festival celebrates the harvest of the region’s distinctive red Carmargue rice.
 All in all, it’s quite colorful.
 You’ll find parades, music and men galloping about on local Camargue horses.

 Munich may have its Oktoberfest but Weimar, a small town southwest of Leipzig, has an Onion Market.
 Dating back to 1653, it’s more than 150 years older then the beer-fest in Munich.